Frequently asked questions – 3D printing

 It is not recommended to produce food compliant components in multi-material printing together with other, non-food grade materials, as mixing of the materials cannot be completely ruled out.
 The support material should either be food grade or the same material should be used as support material.

 The settings should be chosen in the slicing software so that the surface of the object is as dense as possible.
-Among other things, this is achieved by lowering the printing speed and adapting the line width to the nozzle diameter.
+This is achieved by lowering the printing speed and adapting the line width to the nozzle diameter.
 This allows unevenness in the component surface and reduces gaps in the cover layers.

 You do not need a lubricant for 3D printed gears made of iglidur® polymers.
 The gear already contains lubricant.